Admin12121/logcrypt/README.md

 ├── lib.py          # Crypto and DB utilities
 ├── style.tcss      # Textual CSS for UI styling
 ├── pyproject.toml  # package manager for uv
+├── install.sh      # Automated installer and setup script
 ```

 ---

 ## Troubleshooting

-- **Database Connection Errors**: Ensure MariaDB is running and credentials match those in `lib.py`.
+- **Database Connection Errors**: Ensure MariaDB is running and credentials match those in `.env`.
 - **Permission Issues**: The app may require elevated permissions to read `/var/log/auth.log`.
 - **Service Startup**: The loader will attempt to start required services; check logs for errors if startup fails.